jenlampton/code_reviews/reviews.md

 * The settings form callback could open with `$form = array('#config' => 's3fs.settings');` instead of ` $form = array();`.
 This `#config` item allows `system_settings_form()` to save all the values from this form into the specified config file.
 Then, you could delete the `s3fs_settings_form_submit()` function entirely.
 * The function `config_get()` does not include a default value like `variable_get()` did, instead defaults are set in the `.json` file included in the `/config/` directory.
 * Config keys don't need to be namespaced to begin with the module name `sendgrid_` since they will be saved in a `.json` file that contains the module name.
 (Many people like to leave the namespaced versions in anyway)

+### `.tokens.inc` suggestions

+* The `@file` docblock still references "Token module" but token is no longer a stand-alone module in Backdrop, it has been integrated into core.

 ### Template files `.tpl.php`